ncasuk/ncas-isc/.admin/website/website-content.md

 disciplines.
-Participants will learn how to use basic scripting to transfer and manage data, write modular code for automating repetitive tasks, use Python to handle/visualise scientific data and use version systems to capture and manage their workflows effectively.
+Participants will learn how to use basic scripting to transfer and manage data, write modular code for automating repetitive tasks, use Python to handle/visualise scientific data and use version constrol systems to capture and manage their workflows effectively.

 The course will also provide you with the necessary experience needed to attend our [Data Analysis Tools](https://www.ncas.ac.uk/study-with-us/data-analysis-tools/) course.